 Taconic Corporate Offices

 Taconic maintains several biotechnology service facilities in Albany, New York.
 The Albany lab facilities are equipped to perform genotyping, SNP analysis, biochemical analysis, and molecular assays of genetically engineered models.
 Maximum barrier animal labs perform surgical modifications such as brain and vessel cannulations and create many disease-specific models.
 The Isolator Breeding Solutions building houses contract mouse and rat models in isolators, providing researchers with extremely fast access to lab animals that are critical to their work.

 Cambridge City, Indiana

-This eight-barrier breeding facility produces select Murine Pathogen Free™ (MPF™) and Restricted Flora™ (RF™) mice and rats using the same Isolated Barrier Unit System™ (IBUS™) and Standard Operating Procedures as our Germantown production facility.
+This eight-barrier breeding facility produces select Murine Pathogen Free™ (MPF™), Restricted Flora™ (RF™) and Excluded Flora (EF) mice and rats using the same Isolated Barrier Unit System™ (IBUS™) and Standard Operating Procedures as our Germantown production facility.
 The site's Midwest location enables Taconic to accelerate the availability and delivery of critical rodent models to clients in this region of the country.

 Germantown, New York

 Taconic's Germantown, New York facility is the largest and most innovative maximum barrier rat and mouse breeding facility in the world, employing our unique Isolated Barrier Unit System (IBUS™).
-Using this advanced technology, our Germantown site produces mice and rats at the Murine Pathogen Free™ (MPF™), Restricted Flora™ (RF™), Defined Flora (DF), and germ-free (GF) health standards for distribution to researchers worldwide.
+Using this advanced technology, our Germantown site produces mice and rats at the Murine Pathogen Free™ (MPF™), Restricted Flora™ (RF™), Excluded Flora (EF), Defined Flora (DF), and Germ Free (GF) health standards for distribution to researchers worldwide.
 The facility also houses many of the genetic foundation colonies that are the starting point for Taconic animal models at all of our production sites globally.

 Our site in Cologne, Germany